cordwella/vortensity_evolution/README.md

-# Gap formation driven by planets in invisicd discs
+# Gap formation driven by planets in globally isothermal invisicd discs

 This repository implements the methods of Cimerman & Rafikov (2021), Cimerman & Rafikov (2023) and Cordwell & Rafikov (2024) to generate